codeforsanjose/open311-gateway/_Docs/log_james.md

 ## Log

+[2015.12.14 - Mon]

+* Added design documentation for the Service Router capabilities.
+* Saved to GIT.

 [2015.12.10 - Thu]

 * Doing other things for a few days.
 Coursework, etc.  Back on the case now!